hayhaydz/TwitterFlitter/README.md

 # TwitterFlitter

-Created a GUI for interacting with the Twitter API.
+I created a GUI for interacting with the Twitter API.
 Built in C++ with openFrameworks.
+Learning the different endpoints that Twitter has available and how they could be utilised was the key takeaway for this project.
+There is so much more that could be done with the API than just this basic use of interaction.
+It was great to find out more about it.

 ![](assets/recording_001.gif)